alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 The case of the New Zealand lockdowns is interesting.
 According to WHO advice, updated in this pandemic, their first lockdown _may_ have been justifiable, but only if they had used that time to build containment infrastructure.
 But the fact of a second lockdown at only 13 cases is clearly not justifiable in terms of any pandemic best practice.

 Lockdowns do not work.
-Political leaders must have the courage to hold their nerves, even if cases are increasing exponentially.
-The next section discusses the alternative.
+Political leaders must have the courage to hold their nerves, even if cases appear to be increasing exponentially.

+###### Recommendation 8: Ban lockdowns.

 ## Part IV - Focused protection